canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 [Choosealicence.com](https://choosealicense.com/) simplifies the process of selecting an OSS licence by presenting definitions of the most widely used licenses.

+#### Choosing a source code repository

+You must make your source code publicly available in an open internet source code repository.
+For example, CDS’ code is on [GitHub](https://github.com/cds-snc).
+This includes code developed for you by a third party, such as a development agency.

+Examples of open Internet source code repositories, include, but are not limited to:

+- Gitlab
+- Github
+- Framagit
+- Bitbucket
+- SourceForge

 #### Managing Project Participation

 Open source software often brings together a disparate community of developers, ranging from volunteer hobbyists to commercial enterprises.
 In the absence of a formal management and communication structure as found in a unified corporate development environment, OSS communities use a variety of techniques to self-manage their projects in this environment.

-### OSS licences

-You should publish your code under an [Open Source Initiative approved licence](https://opensource.org/licenses).
-For example, CDS uses the MIT licence.

-All code produced by civil servants is automatically covered by Crown Copyright.

-### Code Repositories

-- Gitlab
-- Github
-- Framagit
-- GCcode (internal)

 ### Examples